-death of a seagull, while not one of the stronger songs on the album, features a few nice licks on a rented mandolin, along with what are some of my favourite lyrics on the whole cd: “the crowd loved it, and gave him a sitting ovation (meaning weak applause on top of weaker observation).”
+Death of a Seagull is not one of the stronger songs on the album, but it features a few nice licks on a rented mandolin, along with what are some of my favourite lyrics here: “The crowd loved it, and gave him a sitting ovation (meaning weak applause on top of weaker observation).”

-light in the terrace
+Light in the Terrace

-death of a seagull
+Death of a Seagull

-noses (part 1)
+Noses (part 1)

-noses (part 2)
+Noses (part 2)